scottpgallagher/acme_aws/README.md

 # acme_aws

 Usage:
-This repository is to be used by the ACME SRE team to deploy infrastructure to test application and database workloads.
+This repository is to be used by the ACME SRE team to allow teams to deploy EC2 instances that contain guardrails.